Kern High School District

 Students attending JCC have the opportunity to be trained in at least two job areas each school year.
 Upon completion, a student should be able to focus on two or four potential job possibilities.
 Four out of the six teachers at JCC are dual credentialed (they hold an Education Specialist Instructional Credential and a Career Technical Education Credential).

 • Retail Manufacturing: provides students the opportunity to develop the skills necessary for entry level positions in the retail industry.
-Students will perform a variety of tasks including stocking shelves, building end displays, and providing customer service while maintaining a safe and organized working environment.
+Students perform a variety of tasks including embroidery, heat press transfer, laser engraving, stocking shelves, building end displays, and providing customer service while maintaining a safe and organized working environment.
 Students also learn merchandising and sales techniques.
-Many local businesses and community members support this program by providing students the opportunity to gain practical hands on experience in a variety of real life working environments.
+Many local businesses and community members support this program by providing students the opportunity to gain practical hands-on experience in the retail industry.

 • Computer Technology: provides students with basic entry-level skills related to the field of information technology.
 They learn and develop these skills utilizing small/large group interaction, lab training, and cooperative group learning activities.
 Students also learn computer hardware, operating systems responsible for peripheral management, networking essentials, mobile device operation, basic equipment installation, equipment diagnosis methods, and software programs including Google Suite.
 A focus is placed on the necessary electronic fundamentals to understand and service basic computer systems as well as mobile devices.
 Client service skills are taught to meet the needs of customers in a proactive manner.